 Some of UNHCR's offices in the region are located in high-risk areas where a delicate balance has to be struck between protecting and assisting people of concern and ensuring the safety of its staff and partners.
 Afghanistan's volatile security environment has required UNHCR to set up remote delivery mechanisms with local partners.
 Such measures will continue.
 In Pakistan, UNHCR works closely with government counterparts and local partners to improve outreach in insecure areas.

 | CHALLENGES |

-In 2014, the financial requirements for the region are set at USD 581.4 million, a slight increase from the revised 2013 budget, reflecting the growing requirements for Myanmar, whose budget represents some 12 per cent (USD 68 million) of the total budget for the region.
-The financial requirements for the Afghanistan situation, comprising the Islamic Republics of Afghanistan, Iran and Pakistan, represent some 62 per cent (USD 359.9 million) and the remaining 26 per cent is shared by 18 medium-sized and small operations in other subregions.
+The 2015 ExCom-approved budget for Asia and the Pacific is set at USD 565.2 million.
+The financial requirements for the South-West Asia subregion represent some 61 per cent (USD 344.8 million) of the total budget for the region.
+The financial requirements for the Myanmar operation represent some 12 per cent (USD 68 million) and the remaining 27 per cent is shared by 18 medium-sized and small operations in other subregions.

 |EAST ASIA AND THE PACIFIC|